Kutani ware, a reflection of the spirit and sentiment of the people of Hokuriku

 Production with full division of labor

-Numerous kilns are scattered throughout Nomi City, which accounts for about 70% of the production of Kutani ware.
+Numerous kilns are scattered throughout the city of Nomi, which accounts for about 70% of the production of Kutani ware.
 One distinctive feature of Kutani ware is its use of uwa-e (over-painting).
 Labor is divided distinctly into three components: the work of the kiln, that of the painter who paints a design over the glaze, and that of the wholesaler.
 While all processes are undergoing mechanization and unification, most Kutani pieces are still hand-produced by craftsmen.

 A wide variety of Kutani ware products

-Another characteristic feature of Kutani ware is its dignified color scheme of five colors-green, yellow, red, purple and Prussian blue-which are applied with special tools to create illustrations over the glaze.
-With these features of the color scheme and uwa-e, Kutani ware has a wide variety of products such as tableware, floral organs, stationery trays, and so on.
+Another characteristic feature of Kutani ware is its dignified color scheme of five colors: green, yellow, red, purple and Prussian blue, which are applied with special tools to create illustrations over the glaze.
+With its color scheme and uwa-e as distinguishing features, contemporary Kutani ware comes in a wide variety of forms such as tableware, floral organs, stationery trays, and so on.

 Kutani ware’s changing painting styles